 After the break-even point, your savings will continue to grow over the life of the loan.

 You should also watch out for lenders that define “savings“ as the difference between your new mortgage payment and your old one.

 Look out for lenders that define “savings“ as the difference between your new payment and your old one.
 It’s possible to lower your monthly payment but increase your long–term cost.

 It’s not that easy to measure your savings.
 Refinancing starts your mortgage loan over, so it’s possible to lower your monthly mortgage payments but actually increase your overall cost.
 This can happen because you’re spreading the loan balance and interest payments over a new 30-year term.

 3. Refinancing for reasons other than a lower rate

 In addition, there might be other reasons to refinance besides a lower rate and monthly payment.

 For example, refinancing from an adjustable-rate mortgage to a fixed-rate mortgage still satisfies the FHA’s Net Tangible Benefit rule.

-So if your current FHA loan is an ARM and you want to secure fixed-rate financing at today’s low rates, that may be possible via the FHA Streamline Refinance.
+So if your current FHA loan is an ARM and you want to secure fixed-rate financing to avoid future rate hikes, that may be possible via the FHA Streamline Refinance.

 Remember, FHA is not a lender.
 It’s an insurance plan, and FHA insurance helps you save money because it lowers the lender’s risk.